Faculty of Arts and Social Sciences

 Is there a residency requirement?

 We welcome applications from students all over the world.
 Students are, however, required to attend regular, face-to-face supervision meetings and to take advantage of our year-round programme of workshops, seminars, and training at the OU’s main campus in Milton Keynes, as well as training provided by the universities of Oxford, Cambridge and Brunel as part of our doctoral training partnership.
 As such, students are encouraged to reside in or near Milton Keynes.
-On a case-by-case basis, we are generally able to accommodate students living in other parts of the UK or elsewhere in Europe, provided they can travel to Milton Keynes as required.
+On a case-by-case basis, we are generally able to accommodate students living in other parts of the UK, provided they can travel to Milton Keynes as required.

 It is also important to check the residency requirements of any PhD funding.
 Some funding bodies, such as the AHRC/ESRC, may require students to reside in the UK, for example.

-More information on support for overseas students can be found here.
+Find out more information on support for overseas students.

 Back to top